 How to get the VoiceMap app

 You can download the app for free from Google Play or iTunes then simply pay for the tours you want.
-They have tours in other cities around the world and I’m already planning my next one for Portugal.
+They have tours in other cities around the world and the Portugal collection is growing.Check out my Lisbon walking tour now

 Pin this for later